 Try trash the com.apple.iPhoto.plist file from the HD/Users/ Your Name / library / preferences folder.

-(On 10.7 or later: Hold the option (or alt) key while clicking on the Go menu in Finder to access the User Library)
+(On 10.7: Hold the option (or alt) key while clicking on the Go menu in Finder to access the User Library)

 (Remember you'll need to reset your User options afterwards.
 These include minor settings like the window colour and so on.
 Note: If you've moved your library you'll need to point iPhoto at it again.)